WHAT TO SEE IN DA NANG, VIETNAM?

 In 2020, an entrance fee for the Cham Islands was introduced.
 This is a nominal fee of 70,000 dong per adult.
 The entrance fee is valid for your entire stay on the Cham Islands.

 Interested in visiting Cham Islands?
-Check out this tour here.
+Check out the tour here.

 13. Go on a day trip to the magnificent Hoi An